michelonfelipe/persona-assist/README.md

 This project is a rewrite of that algorithm, assuming a lot of things on which information we have about the fight, and just resulting in something that, **in my opinion**, is a better result.

+## How does it work?

+This algorithm will receive, as an input, the party with N members (N is an integer bigger than 0), and output the best attack (and the persona that has the given attack) that each party member can perform, and which enemy will receive the attack.

 ## How do we test it